SubhashRelangi/RiseVoice/README.md

 *   **User Feedback System:** Allow citizens to provide feedback on resolved issues.
 *   **Advanced Analytics:** Generate insights into complaint trends and resolution efficiency.
 *   **Robust User Authentication:** Further enhance security and user management.

 ---

+## ⚠️ Known Issues

+*   **"Resloved" Typo:** There is a known typo in the database where the "Resolved" status is sometimes misspelled as "Resloved".
+The frontend has a workaround to handle this, but the underlying data should be corrected.

+---